sunchaopku/crypto/_pages/about.md

   - /about.html
 ---

 I am a (specially appointed) assistant professor at Osaka Univeristy.
+I got my Ph.D in cryptography at Kyoto university in Japan.

 Education